The two student-athletes will join the Hoyas this season

-In his first nine seasons, Fried has led the Hoyas to a 106-58 overall record and a 49-10 record in BIG EAST regular season games.
+In his first 10 seasons, Fried has led the Hoyas to a 117-67 overall record and a 54-11 record in BIG EAST regular season games.
 During the 2014 season, he became the winningest coach in program history following a 13-6 win over Temple on April 19.

-Under Fried, Georgetown has earned six BIG EAST regular season titles, made five trips to the BIG EAST Tournament Championship Game winning in 2010 and has advanced to the NCAA Tournament six times, reaching the quarterfinals twice.
+Under Fried, Georgetown has earned six BIG EAST regular season titles, made six trips to the BIG EAST Tournament Championship Game winning in 2010 and has advanced to the NCAA Tournament seven times, reaching the quarterfinals twice.

-Fried has coached 22 national All-Americans as well as the National Goalie of the Year, two BIG EAST Attackers of the Year, two Midfielders of the Year and five Defensive Players of the Year to go along with 51 BIG EAST first or second team selections.
+Fried has coached 22 national All-Americans as well as the National Goalie of the Year, two BIG EAST Attackers of the Year, two Midfielders of the Year and five Defensive Players of the Year to go along with 57 BIG EAST first and second team selections.
 Additionally, he and his staff have won BIG EAST Staff of the Year on two occasions.

-A 1988 graduate of the University of Maryland-Baltimore County (UMBC), Fried was an All-American where he was a midfielder for the Retrievers lacrosse team.
+A 1988 graduate of the University of Maryland-Baltimore County (UMBC), Fried was an All-America midfielder for the Retrievers lacrosse team.
 As a senior, he served as team captain, was named the team's Most Valuable Player and earned the team's Leadership Award.
 He was named to UMBC's All-Time Team in 1990.